The Versailles Alignment to Oak Island

 The straight-armed form of the Menorah depicted at Versailles is significant.
 It corresponds to the earliest known depictions of the Menorah and to the interpretation championed by Rabbi Maimonides in his twelfth-century work the Mishneh Torah, which argued that the original Menorah had straight arms rather than the curved form commonly shown today.
 Louis XIV possessed a copy of the Mishneh Torah, and it was translated into French in 1678 on the orders of his First Minister of State, Jean-Baptiste Colbert.
 It appeared that Louis and his inner circle shared the view that the straight-armed menorah was the original form and it was this version they embedded in the landscape of Versailles.

 The early landscaping works were carried out by Jacques Boyceau and Claude Mollet, both of whom wrote extensive treatises on the use of sacred geometry and precise alignments in landscape design, documenting the scientific instruments they used to achieve such features.
-It was Boyceau who created the central axis of the gardens, first documented on the Plan du Bus.
+It was Boyceau who created the central axis of the gardens, first documented on the first map, the so-called Plan du Bus.
 These were men with both the knowledge and the tools to execute designs aligned across vast distances.

 From Jerusalem to Oak Island